guide

 The hybrid path most companies actually take

-This is exactly how Yalla, DevRel engagements are structured: a one-time assessment ($5,000, credited toward a retainer) or a month-to-month retainer ($4,000–$8,000/month) — with no long-term contract, so it complements rather than competes with your future hiring plans.
+This is exactly how Yalla DevRel engagements are structured: a one-time assessment ($5,000, credited toward a retainer) or a month-to-month retainer ($4,000–$15,000/month), with no long-term contract, so it complements rather than competes with your future hiring plans.
+What fractional DevRel includes → · Full cost breakdown →

 Want a straight answer for your situation?

 Book a free 30-minute strategy call.
-You'll leave with specific next steps — including "hire full-time, not us" if that's the honest answer.
+You'll leave with specific next steps, including “don't hire me” if that's the honest answer.